nikitin-p/darevskia-pericentromere-analysis/README.md

 ## Requirements

-* `Nextflow v21.10.6` (we developed the pipeline with this version of Nextflow; we did not test it with later versions).
+* `Nextflow v21.10.6` (we developed the pipeline with this Nextflow version) or `Nextflow v23.04.1` (the only other version with which we tested the pipeline).

-* `Singularity` or `Docker`.
-We developed the pipeline using `Singularity v3.8.7` and `Docker v23.0.1` but did not test it with other versions of these containerisation systems.
+* `Singularity v3.8.7` or `Docker v23.0.1`.
+We developed the pipeline using these versions and additionally tested it with `Singularity v3.11.3`.

 ## Usage